 The Linux kernel reproduced the best features of UNIX under a non-proprietary licensing structure.
 This meant the software could be modified or enhanced to suit different needs.

-Is Linux Better Than Windows Server?
+Is Linux Better Than a Windows Server?

 Linux and Windows servers can provide similar levels of service but many users prefer to “live” in the Linux ecosystem for convenience purposes.
 The nature of free software means it can be easily ported to other systems.
 For example, a developer writing a program in one Linux-based operating system can easily “spin up” a different Linux environment to test his code there without going through a lot of extraneous setup.
 Also, Windows servers run proprietary software, so unless you pay up front, you can’t just jump in and start learning.